fqantonio/GoingInductive/README.md

 # THEORY

-This study utilizes **Van Merriënboer's 4C/ID instructional design** as a reliable framework that provides a clear procedure for designing and planning a blended learning (bLearning) environment, with all components explicitly defined and integrated into a cohesive structure.
-This framework serves as a guide throughout all project phases, even during the concrete implementation of content within the Learning Management System (LMS).
+As point out by Sweller, van Merriënboer and Paas, "Cognitive load theory emphasised that all novel information first is processed by a capacity and duration limited working memory and then stored in an unlimited long-term memory for later use.
+Once information is stored in long-term memory, the capacity and duration limits of working memory disappear transforming our ability to function".

-The 4C/ID model is grounded in several robust educational theories, effectively bridging Cognitive Architecture and Instructional Design.
+This study utilizes **Van Merriënboer's 4C/ID instructional design** which is grounded in several robust educational theories, effectively bridging Cognitive Architecture and Instructional Design.
 It integrates principles from:

     * Neuroscience to Brain-Based Learning (BBL) (Jensen, 2005; Sylvester, 1995);